kubrickfr/avsc-wiki/Advanced-usage.md

   ```

 Any such implementation can then be used in place of the default `LongType` to
-provide full 64 bit support when decoding and encoding binary encodings from
+provide full 64 bit support when decoding and encoding binary data from any
-any schema.
+schema.
 To do so, add it to the type `registry` using the `long` key:

 ```javascript
 // Our schema here is very simple, but this would work for arbitrarily complex